nickoneill/PermissionScope/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        pscope.addPermission(PermissionConfig(type: .Contacts, demands: .Required, message: "We use this to steal\r\nyour friends")) pscope.addPermission(PermissionConfig(type: .Notifications, demands: .Optional, message: "We use this to send you\r\nspam and love notes", notificationCategories: .None)) pscope.addPermission(PermissionConfig(type: .LocationInUse, demands: .Required, message: "We use this to track\r\nwhere you live"))
+        pscope.addPermission(PermissionConfig(type: .Contacts, message: "We use this to steal\r\nyour friends")) pscope.addPermission(PermissionConfig(type: .Notifications, message: "We use this to send you\r\nspam and love notes", notificationCategories: .None)) pscope.addPermission(PermissionConfig(type: .LocationInUse, message: "We use this to track\r\nwhere you live"))

         pscope.show()
     }